 In the Google Search Console, go to Index > Sitemaps.
 In this section, you can manage all your sitemaps.
 Enter the sitemap URL (see below) in the input at the top and click on submit.

-Now, your sitemap should be submitted correctly and Google has a map to navigate your site!
-There is only one thing remaining.
-We need to make sure that the robots.txt file is configured correctly.
+Now, your sitemap should be submitted correctly, and Google has a map to navigate your site!

 How to continue from here?

 Congratulations!
 Your site should now be visible on Google!
 However, we have barely scratched the surface when it comes to Search Engine Optimization.
-For more in-depth SEO tutorials on how to write your content, keywords, off-site optimization and much more, we recommend you to check the MOZ SEO Blog.
+For more in-depth SEO tutorials on how to write your content, keywords, optimize images, and more, we recommend you to check the following articles:

 Got any questions?
 Leave a comment below and we’ll help you out!